LEOKA037/DAPP_Tutorial/README.md

 <img alt="Website" src="https://img.shields.io/badge/owner-leoka-blue"> <img alt="Website" src="https://img.shields.io/badge/purpose-Learn-red">

-This repo contains to build a decentralized app (DAPP)
+This repo contains projects to build a decentralized app (DAPP) and also the centralized app which we moved to decentralized.

 ## :phone: Connect